Justin Bieber: Life and career

-Early life
+1994–2006: Early life

 Justin Drew Bieber was born on March 1, 1994, at St. Joseph's Hospital in London, Ontario, and was raised in Stratford.
-His parents Jeremy Jack Bieber and Pattie Mallette were both 18 when Bieber was born and split up not long after his birth.
-Pattie worked a series of low-paying office jobs, raising Bieber as a single mother in low-income housing.
-Mallette's mother Diane and stepfather Bruce helped her raise Bieber.
-Bieber has maintained contact with his father.
-Bieber's ancestry includes French, Irish, English, Scottish and German.
+His parents, Jeremy Jack Bieber and Pattie Mallette, were both 18 when he was born, and separated soon after his birth.
+Mallette raised Bieber as a single mother in low-income housing while working a series of low-paying office jobs.
+Mallette's mother Diane and stepfather Bruce helped her raise Bieber, who has maintained contact with his father.
+Bieber has French, Irish, English, Scottish and German ancestry.